linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-4.5-debug-pod.md

 On the other hand, I just needed to test manually mounting NVMe over TCP when democratic-csi wasn't working as expected, and this was the only way :)

+In case anyone is wondering, why not just run `kubectl debug` and target the node, that method doesn't have the ability to mount `/dev` which was needed in Talos to debug CSI driver stuff.
+So the alternative is to run a pod with `/dev` mounted, and then attach to it.

 # Show Me The Money!
 Anyway, here's how to deploy the debug container.